kai-vu/site/theses.md

 Most of the topics below can be investigate by multiple students.
 We also welcome groups of students working on the same or similar topic.
 More specfics are given.
 If you are interested in one of the projects contact the supervisor(s) listed for the individual topics.
 Please steate clearly which topic you are interested and would like hear about more.

-##### Ontology Engineering and Ontology Evolution
+#### Ontology Engineering and Ontology Evolution
 *Supervisor: Romana Pernisch (r.pernisch@vu.nl)*

 Ontologies model specific domains.
 As domains evolve over time, ontologies have to be changed as well.
 Not only are the ontologies themsevels affected but also applications using those ontologies for various purposes.
+We have multiple theses in this domain:

-- **ChImp 2.0**: he ChImp Protégé plugin helps ontology engineers during this process by summarising and displaying changes and the effects of changes on the ontology as a whole.
-We have multiple possible projects with ChImp:
+- **ChImp 2.0**: The ChImp Protégé plugin helps ontology engineers during this process by summarising and displaying changes and the effects of changes on the ontology as a whole.
+We have multiple possible projects with ChImp.
+More information is <a href='theses/chimp'>here</a>.:
     -  Investigation of competency questions in the context of changing ontologies.
         - How can competency questions be updated as the ontology is edited?
         - How can we measure the impact of changes on the competency questions?